D3Mlab/medical-qa/README.md

 The Medical QA system uses:
 - **Query dataset**: Includes classification labels, raw documents, and gold standard responses (ground truths), as well as the names of the documents in which the ground truths are found.
 - **RAG framework**: Combines information and snippet retrieval, as well as language models to answer medical queries.
-- **Evaluation metrics**: Used to measure system performance using Rouge 1 Recall, Bert Precision, and IoU Score.
+- **Evaluation metrics**: Used to measure system performance using Rouge 1 Recall, Bert Precision, and Intersection Over Union (IoU) Score.

-The dataset was curated from The Heart Hub website, ensuring relevant and accurate information.
+The dataset was curated from [The Heart Hub](https://ourhearthub.ca/) website, ensuring relevant and accurate information.
 ## Data Format
 The dataset is provided in the following formats:
 1. Dataset.csv: Contains the following columns: